schtibe/airport/README.md

 ## What is it ?

 This is a project at the Berne University of Applied Sciences in the module Parallel Computing.
-It's purpose is to explore the concepts of a distributed simulation implemented with the p2p-mpi framework.
+Its purpose is to explore the concepts of a distributed simulation implemented with the p2p-mpi framework.
 It simulates several airports and aicrafts that travel between these airports.